pusoski/sda-msa-app/docs/SRS.md

 ### 1.1.
 Data Retrieval and Processing:

 	FR1: The application shall retrieve daily historical stock data for all listed companies on the Macedonian Stock Exchange.
+	FR2: The data shall cover a minimum period of 1 year.

-	FR2: The data shall cover a minimum period of 10 years.
+ 	FR3: The data shall cover a maximum period of 10 years.
+	FR4: The data shall include information for each trading day.
+ 		FR4.1: The data shall include average trade price for each trading day.

-	FR3: The data shall include open, close, high, low, and volume for each trading day.
+   		FR4.2: The data shall include volume for each trading day.
+     		FR4.3: The data shall include turnover in BEST in denars for each trading day.
+       		FR4.4: The data shall include total turnover in denars for each trading day.

 ### 1.2.
 Data Visualization:

 	FR4: The application shall display data in chart format (e.g., line charts, bar charts) to visualize stock performance trends over time.
 	FR5: Users shall be able to select specific companies and time ranges for customized data views.
 	FR6: The application shall support comparison of multiple companies' stock performance within the same chart.

 ### 1.3.
 Analytical Tools:

 	FR7: Users shall be able to generate reports on the performance of selected stocks.
 	FR8: Users shall be able to download data and charts in various formats (e.g., CSV, PNG).
 	FR9: The application shall include basic technical indicators such as moving averages, RSI (Relative Strength Index), and MACD (Moving Average Convergence Divergence).

 ### 1.4.
 User Authentication and Profiles:

 	FR10: Users shall be able to create accounts.
 	FR11: Users shall be able to save their analysis preferences.
 	FR12: The application shall allow users to set up personalized watchlists for companies of interest.

 ___